Lytham Festival: 2022

 In July 2021, Fylde Borough Council granted the tournament organisers a "one year only" license to run Lytham Festival for ten nights in 2022, rather than the usual five nights.
 This was due to the 2020 and 2021 festivals being canceled due to the COVID-19 pandemic.
 The full lineup for Lytham Festival 2022 was confirmed in March 2022.
 The festival ran from 28 June 2022 to 10 July 2022.

 In February 2022, Lionel Richie pulled out of the festival, and was replaced with Nile Rodgers & Chic.
 On 29 June, Lytham Festival announced that Kodaline had withdrawn from supporting Snow Patrol and were to be replaced by Maxïmo Park.
 On 9 July 2022, a few hours before their performance, headliners Tears for Fears withdrew from the festival due to Curt Smith "injuring his rib".
 Opening acts Natalie Imbruglia and Alison Moyet still performed.

 2023

-Lytham Festival 2023 is set to take place between 28 June 2023 and 2 July 2023.
-The first acts were announced on 20 October 2022, a co-headlining performance by rock bands Mötley Crüe and Def Leppard to take plae on the final night of the festival.
+Lytham Festival 2023 took place between 28 June 2023 and 2 July 2023.
+The first acts were announced on 20 October 2022, a co-headlining performance by rock bands Mötley Crüe and Def Leppard on the final night of the festival.

+2024

+Lytham Festival 2024 occurred between 3 July and 7 July 2024.
+The first headliner, Manchester-based band Courteeners, was announced in November 2023.

+2025

+Lytham Festival 2025 took place between 2 July and 6 July 2025.
+Stevie Wonder was announced as the festival's final headliner on 17 March 2025.
+On 28 May, it was announced that Kings of Leon were cancelling their performance, due to lead singer Caleb Followill sustaining a severe injury to his foot, which resulted in all their summer festival dates being cancelled; the festival subsequently announced they would reduce to a four day event, refunding the difference for 5-day pass holders.
+The Friday event, due to be headlined by Alanis Morissette, was cancelled shortly after the doors opened, due to safety concerns over the weather.
+The event had previously been pushed forward due to the same concerns.
+Organisers announced there would be a full refund, but were criticised over the lateness of the cancellation, and delaying to put a statement out on social media after it was cancelled.

+2026

+Lytham Festival 2026 is set to take place between 1 July and 5 July 2026.
+On 29 September 2025, the first headliner was announced to be American musician Teddy Swims performing on the first night of the festival.
+Pet Shop Boys will headline the fourth night, performing their Dreamworld: The Greatest Hits Live set.